avinal/Rotten-Scripts-Web/README.md

 **Note: This is a detached fork of the original Rotten-Script Project, no longer syncing with the upstream.
-This fork was developed as a website for the proejct.
+This fork was developed as a website for the project.
 Check it here: https://avinal.space/Rotten-Scripts-Web/**

 # Rotten Scripts